-“Nails are visible and easy to pick at without attacking your body in some other more harmful way,” says Raymond.
-The habit also requires “no money and no time,” Irwin adds.
 Of course, if you go a little too far with your nail-picking, you could damage your cuticles, which could hurt or cause an infection in some cases.
-But in the grand scheme of things, mental health experts agree that a little nail-picking won’t ruin your life.
+"Nail-biting can lead to non-reversible damage to the proximal nail bed," says New York-based dermatologist Orit Markowitz, MD.
+But in the grand scheme of things, mental health experts agree that a little nail-biting won’t ruin your life.

 Try a Bitter Nail Polish

-When physically distracting yourself still doesn't help, there are still other techniques to keep you from picking or biting your nails.
-If biting is your main concern, think of things like adding bitter tasting nail polish to your nails.
-Or, if you think it would help, go for a gel manicure.
-You could be less likely to pick or bite at your nails when you know you spent a little extra cash to get them done.
+Another option is to go for a gel manicure.
+You could be less likely to pick or bite your nails when you know you spent a little extra cash to get them done.

 Keep Your Hands Busy

 Think about why you bite your nails: “When we are feeling anxious and helpless, a repetitive motor task is useful to manage,” adds Jeanette Raymond, PhD, a licensed clinical psychologist in L.A.
 “Since the task involves a part of our body, we feel the effect on our somatic selves, which is much easier to bear than an emotional typhoon over which we have little control.”

 There’s a rhythmic quality to nail-picking that is comforting and pacifying, Raymond says.
 Rather than picking, keep your hands busy by squeezing a stress ball or passing it from hand to hand.
 This mimics the psychological effects of nail-biting without the negative impact on your cuticles.